GanjuV/DataTransfer/README.md

 # DataTransfer
-Applucation to show various approaches for sending/receving data from Parent to Child component.
+Application to show various approaches for sending/receving data from Parent to Child component.